Michael Peterson trial: Suspicion surrounding Elizabeth Ratliff's death

-Elizabeth Ratliff, a friend of the Petersons who died in Germany in 1985, had also been found dead at the foot of her staircase with injuries to the head.
+Elizabeth Ratliff, a friend of the Petersons, who died in Germany in 1985, had also been found dead at the foot of her staircase with injuries to the head.
 Her death had been investigated by both the German police and U.S. military police.
 An autopsy at the time of her death concluded Ratliff died from an intra-cerebral hemorrhage secondary to the blood coagulation disorder Von Willebrand's disease, based on blood in her cerebrospinal fluid and reports that she had been suffering severe, persistent headaches in the weeks leading up to her death.
-The coroner determined that the hemorrhage resulted in immediate death followed by Ratliff falling down the stairs after collapsing.
+The coroner determined that the hemorrhage resulted in immediate death, followed by Ratliff falling down the stairs after collapsing.
 The Petersons had dinner with Ratliff and her daughters, and Peterson had stayed and helped Ratliff put the children to bed before going home.
 The children's nanny, Barbara, discovered the body when she arrived the next morning.
 Peterson was the last known person to see her alive.

 Before Peterson's trial, the Durham court ordered the exhumation of Ratliff's embalmed body, buried in Texas, for a second autopsy in April 2003.
 Arrangements were made for the Durham medical examiner, who had initially performed Kathleen's autopsy, to perform this reevaluation, over the objections of defense counsel who argued that the autopsy should be performed by Texas medical examiners.
 The body was then transported from Texas to Durham.
 The Durham M.E. found sufficient evidence drawn from the results of the second autopsy, along with new witness statements describing the scene, to overturn the earlier findings and list Ratliff's cause of death as "homicide".

-The prosecution declined to accuse Peterson of Ratliff's death, but introduced the death into the trial as an incident giving Peterson the idea of how to "fake" Kathleen's accident.
+The prosecution declined to accuse Peterson of Ratliff's death but introduced the death into the trial as an incident, giving Peterson the idea of how to "fake" Kathleen's accident.
 Despite police reports that there was very little blood at the scene of Ratliff's death, the nanny, who was the first to discover Ratliff's body in 1985, took the stand at Peterson's trial and testified that there was a large amount of blood at the scene.
 Another witness testified to spending much of the day cleaning blood stains off the wall.
 Doubt as to the admissibility of the Ratliff evidence in court was one of the grounds for the subsequent appeal against his conviction, lodged by Peterson's lawyers in 2005.

 In October 2002, acting as administrator of Kathleen's estate, Caitlin filed a wrongful death claim against Peterson.
-In June 2006, he voluntarily filed for bankruptcy.
+In June 2006, Peterson filed for bankruptcy.
 Two weeks later, Caitlin filed an objection to the bankruptcy.
 On February 1, 2007, Caitlin and Peterson settled the wrongful death claim for $25 million, pending acceptance by the courts involved; finalization of the settlement by the court was announced on February 1, 2008.